ubc-library-rc/gis-georeferencing/content/projections.md

 <img src="./images/Nad27UTMzone10N_20240104.png" style="width:100%">

 **NAD 27** refers to the North American Datum created in 1927.
-We won't use NAD 83 because since it was created *after* our historical map, it couldn't have been used by the original cartographer as reference. **UTM** stands for Universal Transverse Mercator, a commonly used Projected Coordinate System.
+We won't use NAD 83 because since it was created *after* our historical map, it couldn't have been used by the original cartographer as reference. **UTM** stands for Universal Transverse Mercator, a commonly used projection.
 Mercator projections distort size but preserve angles and shapes.
 To further reduce distortion we will choose zone 10N, which is the UTM zone specific to our area of interest.

 Note that you can set the CRS for your georeferenced layer independently of the CRS you choose for your project.
 In cases where the georeferenced image covers but one small area of your entire map, you might choose to do so.
 However, because our focus is on Vancouver, we can set the project CRS to what we want our map georeferenced in, saving us a step down the line.

-Save your project.
+Remember to save your project before continuing.